richardlaugesen/ruvpy/README.md

 ## Installation

-The package requires Python (>=3.8) and a few dependencies.
-The dependencies are defined in the (pyproject.toml) file for [Poetry](https://python-poetry.org/) dependency management.
+The main package requires Python (>=3.8), NumPy, and SciPy.
+The examples additionally require XArray, Pandas, Jupyter, and Matplotlib, andtThe tests require Pytest and Statsmodels.

+A good way to set up the environment is to use the [Poetry](https://python-poetry.org/) dependency management system with the included pyproject.toml file.
-Install the required dependencies using Poetry and then run the unit tests with the following commands:
+After installing Poetry run the following commands to install dependencies and run the unit tests:

     poetry install